simonmichael/hledger/hledger/hledger.m4.md

 $ hledger balance cur:\\$
 ```

-### Triple escaping (for add-on commands)
+### Triple-escaping add-on command arguments

-When you use hledger to run an external add-on command (described
+When you run an external add-on command with `hledger` (described below),
-below), one level of shell-escaping is lost from any options or
+any options or arguments being passed through to the add-on command will lose one level of shell-escaping.
-arguments intended for by the add-on command, so those need an extra
+So those will need an extra level of shell-escaping.
-level of shell-escaping.
-Eg to match a literal `$` sign while using
+Or, you can avoid this issue by running the add-on executable directly.

-the bash shell and running an add-on command (`ui`):
+So, to match a literal `$` sign while using the bash shell and running the `ui` add-on, you could write:

 ```cli
 $ hledger ui cur:'\\$'